Plato

 Plato’s genius lay in his ability to visualize the unseen.
 His intelligence was dominated by Metaphysical Conception and Logical-Mathematical reasoning.

-- The Theory of Forms: Plato argued that the physical world is just a shadow of a higher, truer reality consisting of abstract forms (like “Justice,” “Beauty,” or “The Good”).
-This requires a brain capable of extreme Conceptual Abstraction—detaching completely from sensory input to work with pure ideas.
+- The Theory of Forms: Plato argued that the physical world is just a shadow of a higher, truer reality consisting of abstract forms — like “Justice,” “Beauty,” or “The Good.”
+This requires a brain capable of extreme Conceptual Abstraction — detaching completely from sensory input to work with pure ideas.
 Most people think in concrete terms (“this red apple”).
 Plato thought in universals (“Redness” itself).
+This kind of thinking requires sustained operation of the prefrontal cortex at a very high level, suppressing immediate sensory data in favor of constructed abstractions.

 - Mathematical Foundation: Above the entrance to his Academy were the words, “Let no one ignorant of geometry enter here.”
-Plato saw mathematics as the language of the universe, linking high verbal IQ with high performance IQ.
+Plato saw mathematics as the language of the universe — linking high verbal IQ with high performance IQ.
 For him, a mathematical proof was the closest a human could get to the eternal realm of Forms.
+Numbers and geometric forms exist independently of any physical instantiation, making them perfect examples of his broader theory.

 Literary & Pedagogical Genius